mlavi/hugo/content/about.md

  LetsTalk, Kaazing, Pertino, and Calm.io) where he held management roles in engineering and operations.

-When Calm.io was acquired, he became Nutanix's first Automation Solution Architect in Sales Engineering, directly working with some of the largest corporations and government institutions.
+When Calm.io was acquired in 2016, he became Nutanix's first Automation Solution Architect in Sales Engineering, directly working with some of the largest corporations and government institutions.
 Over three years, he helped the role grow to seven peers worldwide, partnered with Marketing as a .NEXT and Executive Briefing Center speaker, and collaborated with Global Sales Enablement to deliver content and automation for multiple Technical Summits, Sales Kick Offs, bootcamps, hands-on-labs, and Sales Engineering certification around the world.
- Now, as Principal DevOps Advocate, Mark has returned to the field of Developer Relations to adapt advanced engineering methods, technology, and culture to accelerate the business needs of Nutanix customers, partners, and employees globally.
+ In 2019, as Principal DevOps Advocate, Mark has returned to the field of Developer Relations to adapt advanced engineering methods, technology, and culture to accelerate the business needs of Nutanix customers, partners, and employees globally.